socialimpactlab/feedbackmechanisms/Feedback101.md

 ## Why is accountability important?

-* **Helps to make sure your programme is meeting people's needs and rights.** People have a very good idea of what they need if we listen to them it helps us to make sure that we are helping to address these needs*
+* **Helps to make sure your programme is meeting people's needs and rights.** People have a very good idea of what they need if we listen to them it helps us to make sure that we are helping to address these needs.

-* Ensures the most vulnerable are included and benefit from projects *Accountability helps to ensure that people are not being left out of projects or programmes, especially the most vulnerable.
+* **Ensures the most vulnerable are included and benefit from projects.**
+Accountability helps to ensure that people are not being left out of projects or programmes, especially the most vulnerable.
 It can also reduce tensions if the community is involved in determining the selection and entitlement criteria.*

-* Improves an organization’s relationship with communities *Trust and open communication leads to efficiency and better outcomes*
+* **Improves an organization’s relationship with communities.**
+Trust and open communication leads to efficiency and better outcomes.

-* Increases sustainability through empowerment and ownership *The process of working and achieving things together can strengthen communities.
+* **Increases sustainability through empowerment and ownership.**
+The process of working and achieving things together can strengthen communities.
 It builds confidence, skills, capacity to co-operate, consciousness, and critical appraisal.
-This gives more power to tackling their own challenges individually and collectively*
+This gives more power to tackling their own challenges individually and collectively.

-* Improves quality of programmes
+* **Improves quality of programmes.**
-*Addressing people’s concerns and feedback can lead to adapting project activities and resulting in better impact For more information on how accountability mechanisms from aid organizations contribute to the quality and impact of assistance received, read this research report by Save the Children, Christian Aid, and the Humanitarian Accountability Partnership.*
+Addressing people’s concerns and feedback can lead to adapting project activities and resulting in better impact For more information on how accountability mechanisms from aid organizations contribute to the quality and impact of assistance received, this research [report]({{site.baseurl}}/public/files/Christianaid.pdf) by Save the Children, Christian Aid, and the Humanitarian Accountability Partnership.

-* Generates learning and best practice
+* **Generates learning and best practice.**
-*There is increasing donor interest and funding being directed at accountability to communities, given the desire to bridge the gap between service providers and end users.
-Learning from community feedback can strengthen future project design*
+There is increasing donor interest and funding being directed at accountability to communities, given the desire to bridge the gap between service providers and end users.
+Learning from community feedback can strengthen future project design.

-* Protect staff from claims of violence
+* **Protect staff from claims of violence.**
-*Being transparent through good information provision and having a good community feedback and response system helps us to be open to community perspectives and this helps to reduce unfair acquisitions and build trust*
+Being transparent through good information provision and having a good community feedback and response system helps us to be open to community perspectives and this helps to reduce unfair acquisitions and build trust.

 ## For accountability FAQs see [here]({{site.baseurl}}/public/files/A2CFAQ.pdf)